Leonardo Bonucci: Style of play

-Coaching career
+After retirement

+In July 2024, Bonucci obtained his UEFA B License, which made him eligible to assist coaches of Serie C teams.

 In October 2024, Bonucci began his coaching career as the assistant coach of the Italy U-20 national team managed by Bernardo Corradi.
+In June 2025, he was given the role of technical assistant of the senior team managed by Gennaro Gattuso.

+He captained the Italy team at the 2025 Kings World Cup Nations.
+He played as part of the Soccer Aid 2025 charity match for the “Soccer Aid World XI”.

 Personal life

 On 18 June 2011, Bonucci married Martina Maccari (b.
 19 November 1985), a former model and blogger, whom he first met in 2008 through a mutual friend.
 They have two sons, Lorenzo (b.
 July 2012) and Matteo (b.
 May 2014), and one daughter, Matilda (b.
 February 2019).
 Although Bonucci played for Juventus for several seasons, his eldest son, Lorenzo, supports Juventus's cross-city rivals, Torino.
 In July 2016, Bonucci's youngest son, Matteo underwent emergency surgery following the onset of an acute illness.
 In a 2017 interview with El País, Bonucci revealed that his son's illness had even led him to think about quitting football, commenting:

 "For three or four months, my head was just not in the right place, it's the head that gets the legs moving.
 For around 15 days after the surgery, until I started to see him improving, I was just not interested in training or anything to do with football.
 I've always hated hospitals and tried to avoid them, but at that time I had to be there and I was really struggling to be calm.
 Matteo is much better now and our family feels more united than ever.
 Yes, I thought about quitting.
 Football was just not my priority at that moment.
 You see your son with so much to live for, he's asking you so many questions and why this is happening to him... and I had no answers.
 Priorities change at those times.
 Now I tell myself that I am lucky.
 Everything I have done has been from the heart."